ktjkc/reflextrust/paper/trust-modulation-core.md

 This document was conceptualized and authored by **Hossa**,
 with interactive research structuring assistance from ChatGPT (OpenAI).

-Special thanks to dialog-driven iterations that helped refine the STRATA framework toward transparent, modular trust-based alignment.
+Special thanks to dialog-driven iterations that helped refine the ReflexTrust framework toward transparent, modular trust-based alignment.

 ---